openshift-labs/learn-katacoda/introduction/getting-started/3deploy-docker.md

 ![Topology View](../../assets/introduction/getting-started-44/3parksmap-overview.png)

-These are all the steps you need to run to get a "vanilla" container image deployed on OpenShift.
+These are the only steps you need to run to get a "vanilla" container image deployed on OpenShift.
 This should work with any container image that follows best practices, such as defining the port any service is exposed on, not needing to run specifically as the *root user* or other dedicated user, and which embeds a default command for running the application.